icylogic/maupassant-hexo/README.md

 duoshuo: ## Your duoshuo_shortname, e.g. username
 disqus: ## Your disqus_shortname, e.g. username
 gitment:
-  enable: false   ## If you want to use Gitment comments please set the value to true.
+  enable: false ## If you want to use Gitment comment system please set the value to true.
   owner: ## Your GitHub ID, e.g. username
   repo: ## The repository to store your comments, make sure you're the repo's owner, e.g. imsun.github.io
   client_id: ## GitHub client ID, e.g. 75752dafe7907a897619